 - competitions and events during national anti-bullying week

 - training and guidance for young people on cyber-bullying

-As well as working with local partners from the statutory and voluntary sector, the Anti-Bullying Group also works with leading national organisations such as the Anti-Bullying Alliance and Stonewall.
+As well as working with local partners from the statutory and voluntary sector, the ABG also works with leading national organisations such as the Anti-Bullying Alliance and Stonewall.

-The Anti-Bullying Strategy (PDF, 1046kb) is an important tool to help us to ensure children and young people feel safe.
-By taking action together we can help to reduce bullying and ensure children and young people feel safe, are able to participate within their communities and achieve their full potential.
+The Anti-Bullying Strategy is an important tool to help us to ensure children and young people feel safe.
+By taking action together we can help to reduce bullying and ensure children and young people feel safe, are able to take part in their communities and achieve their full potential.